behni/TriggerFramework/README.md

 ```

 Implement the business logic and pass it to the framework.
-To access records in after context, use newList or newMap, for example:
+To access records in after context (also before update), use newList or newMap, for example:
 ```java
 public class TriggerUnitTestAfter extends Process {
   public override IProcess run() {